Chapter 9: Not So Easily Broken, Part 2

 "I see your exile hasn't entirely ruined your sense of propriety," the other dwarf said.
-"But I wish you wouldn't scowl and take on so.
-It isn't seemly."
+"But you needn't scowl and take on so."

 Gandalf peered around the corner.
 Balin, usually so kindly and mild-mannered, was looking at his cousin with the sort of dislike that he usually reserved for goblins, trolls, and anyone who threatened the line of Durin.
 "I'll keep it in mind, cousin Varin," he said stiffly.
 "If we could return to the matter of Dale—"

 Varin.
 Gandalf took note of the name and ambled on.